Political awareness, as much as any good social and life strategy, starts with a good understanding of the conflicts of interest.

 6. You want to cover your ass, the company wants you to trust them

-Some companies will also try to break or bend the law when they smell that an employee can be pushed around, so be particularly careful.
+Some companies will break or bend the law when they smell that an employee can be pushed around, so be careful.

 Solution: Collect Evidence